niekraaijmakers/minikube-microservice-gradingapp/ASSIGNMENT.md

 ### 🔔 Option C: Notification Service (Advanced)

-Create a service that sends notifications (simulated for this exercise).
+Create a service that sends notifications and demonstrates external egress.

 **Requirements:**
 1. Create a `notification-service` on port `5005`